-In April 2023, ASL acquired Australian airline, Pionair, Australia’s leading independent provider of charter and ACMI services.
+In April 2023, ASL acquired Australian airline, Pionair, now ASL Airlines Australia, Australia’s leading independent provider of charter and ACMI services.
 This acquisition makes Pionair, ASL’s eighth airline in the ASL Group.

 January 2023 saw ASL joint venture airline, Quikjet Airlines relaunch its operations in India.
 The airline operates a domestic network using Quikjet’s fleet of two Boeing 737-800BCF freighter aircraft.

 In August 2022, ASL assumed full ownership of X-air services, now ASL Maintenance.
 The Liège and Brussels-based maintenance organisation had been jointly owned on a fifty-fifty basis by ASL and Sabena technics.
 2022 saw the relaunch of joint venture cargo airline, Quikjet Airlines in India.

 Throughout the Covid-19 pandemic, ASL continued to operate by providing essential air cargo services.
 The drive for efficiency and excellence continued, with ASL Airlines Hungary being integrated into ASL Airlines Ireland, and ASL Airlines United Kingdom was launched to coincide with Brexit.

 Elsewhere, ASL’s associate airline in South Africa, FlySafair, has grown to become the market leader in that country, with a 50% domestic market share.
 In Thailand, joint venture airline K-Mile Asia is growing its fleet with the introduction of B737-800BCF aircraft.

 In 2021, ASL’s newest cargo airline, ASL Airlines United Kingdom was launched.